IGVC-IITK/localization_mapping/README.md

 This node gives laser scan as read by a virtual Lidar put at some position on binary classified image.

 Note : This node is not yet tested.

+## ros0xrobot

+This node gives wheel odometry of firefird delta bot.

+Tested and working.